androidx/androidx/docs/api_guidelines.md

 #### `RestrictTo.Scope` and inter- versus intra-library API surfaces {#private-api-types}

-To maintain binary compatibility between different versions of libraries, restricted API surfaces that are used between libraries (inter-library APIs) must follow the same Semantic Versioning rules as public APIs.
-Inter-library APIs should be annotated with the `@RestrictTo(LIBRARY_GROUP)` source annotation.
+To maintain binary compatibility between different versions of libraries, restricted API surfaces that are used between libraries within Jetpack (inter-library APIs) must follow the same Semantic Versioning rules as public APIs.
+Inter-library APIs should be annotated with the `@RestrictTo(LIBRARY_GROUP)` source annotation and `@hide` docs annotation.

 Restricted API surfaces used within a single library (intra-library APIs), on the other hand, may be added or removed without any compatibility considerations.
-It is safe to assume that developers _never_ call these APIs, even though it is technically feasible.
-Intra-library APIs should be annotated with the `@RestrictTo(LIBRARY)` source annotation.
+It is safe to assume that developers *never* call these APIs, even though it is technically feasible.
+Intra-library APIs should be annotated with the `@RestrictTo(LIBRARY)` source annotation and `@hide` docs annotation.

+In all cases, correctness and compatibility tracking are handled by AndroidX's build system and lint checks.

 The following table shows the visibility of a hypothetical API within Maven coordinate `androidx.concurrent:concurrent` when annotated with a variety of